 - conditional formatting

-As you can see, rows alone don't necessarily make the biggest difference, so we do see docs with fewer than 10,000 rows hit this limit at time.
+As you can see, rows alone don't necessarily make the biggest difference, so we do see docs with fewer than 10,000 rows hit this limit of 125MB at times.

 This limitation is set to preserve the performance of our API, and we have observed it to affect only a very small percentage of API users.